Delmarva Power's Maryland Load Profiles for each rate schedule are derived via one of two methods:

 where customer load data is not available, the profiles are simulated based on historic data and actual weather.

-Refer to the Supplier Operating Manual posted on this site to see how the profiles are used in the calculation of Capacity and Transmission PLC Tickets and Energy Settlement.
+Supplier Operating Manual posted on this site to see how the profiles are used in the calculation of Capacity and Transmission PLC Tickets and Energy Settlement.

 Each row begins with the profile name and date followed by the 24 hourly values.
 The hours correspond to Eastern Standard Time where Daylight Savings time is recognized.